2025–26 Highland Football League

-The 2025–26 Highland Football League (known as the Breedon Highland League for sponsorship reasons) is the 123rd season of the Highland Football League, and the 12th season as part of the fifth tier of the Scottish football pyramid system.
-Brora Rangers are the reigning champions.
+The 2025–26 Highland Football League (known as the Breedon Highland League for sponsorship reasons) was the 123rd season of the Highland Football League, and the 12th season as part of the fifth tier of the Scottish football pyramid system.
+Brora Rangers were the reigning champions.

-Due to restructuring of the Lowland League from 2026 to 2027 into two 16-team divisions, Brechin City will transfer into the Lowland League East in 2026–27 if they do not achieve promotion by winning the Highland League and the Pyramid Playoff.
+Due to restructuring of the Lowland League from 2026 to 2027 into two 16-team divisions, Brechin City will transfer into the Lowland League East in 2026–27 as they did not achieve promotion by winning the Highland League and the Pyramid Playoff.

+For the fifth season in a row, the title race came down to the final full round of fixtures, as Brora Rangers and Brechin City entered their games separated by goal difference.
+Ultimately, Brora Rangers won the championship by one point, following their 1–1 draw at Huntly, while Brechin City lost 1–4 at Turriff United.
+Brora Rangers ultimately remained in the Highland League, losing 1–3 in the League Two play-off final to Edinburgh City.

 Teams

 Stadia and locations

 All grounds are equipped with floodlights as required by league regulations.